VGFP/aws-python-lambda-protobuf-poc/README.md

 This is a proof of concept for using Protocol Buffers with AWS Lambda and Python.

-Project was created using terraform
+Project is using terraform for infrastructure deployment

 ## Description
 AWS Python lambda is transforming JSON encoded event to python variable.
 So using Protocol Buffers is not needed.
 But SQS MessageBody is a String so Protocol Buffers can be used to improve data serialization and deserialization (more info: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html).
 This project is using Protocol Buffers to send data from lambda to lambda using SQS.